Inside Mercedes-Benz Stadium in Atlanta, Georgia. Photo by @benjamingalland

 Tour Mercedes-Benz Stadium

-Mercedes-Benz Stadium is the home of the Atlanta Falcons and the newly minted Major League Soccer champions, the Atlanta United soccer team.
+Mercedes-Benz Stadium is the home of the Atlanta Falcons professional football team and the Atlanta United professional soccer team.
 On non-game days, behind-the-scenes tours are available of this impressive stadium that was completed in 2017.

 The tour gives guests a peek into the VIP lounges, including the exclusive AMG Lounge.
 And, of course, what tour would be complete without a trip to see the locker rooms, and maybe even sit in Falcon’s quarterback Matt Ryan's chair!